Nonlinear quantum optomechanics in a Fano-mirror microcavity system: Discussion

 So far, we have considered an idealized case where the mechanical mode interacts with the optical modes solely through dispersive couplings.
 This ideal framework allows us to clarify the key mechanism, i.e., the unconventional optical-mode hybridization, and to show how it can lead to an effective single-photon strong-coupling, sideband-resolved regime.
-In practice, however, microcavity optomechanical systems, such as the Fano-mirror setup considered here, can exhibit dissipative optomechanical couplings, as the mechanical displacement also modulates the optical decay rates, as briefly discussed in Sec.~\ref{SecME}.
+In practice, however, microcavity optomechanical systems, such as the Fano-mirror setup considered here, can exhibit dissipative optomechanical couplings, as the mechanical displacement also modulates the optical decay rates, as briefly discussed in Sec.~\ref{SecModel}.
 This effect needs to be taken into account for realistic implementations.
-Within the master equation formalism, these effects can be incorporated by introducing position-dependent decay rates
+It can be incorporated by introducing position-dependent decay rates

 where $g_{a,0}^{\kappa}$ and $g_{d,0}^{\kappa}$ denote the single-photon dissipative coupling strengths between the mechanical mode and the optical modes $a$ and $d$, respectively.
 In principle, one should also define $\gamma_{a}(\hat{x})$ in a similar manner for the right normal mirror.
 However, its effect can be absorbed into a slight renormalization of $g_{a,0}^{\kappa}$.